 Around this time she also recorded her country music album Perfect Day.

-Then began a long career in IT, an area Leanne knew nothing about.
+Leanne has had a long career in IT, an area Leanne knew nothing about in the beginning.
 Her first job was on an IT Help Desk.

-Leanne gained a Diploma in Project Management, took all the training she could and landed roles at the AFP and Defence, managing teams of up to 10 people.
+Leanne gained a Diploma in Project Management, took all the training she could and landed roles at the AFP and Defence, managing large teams of people.

-Leanne is concerned the Labor government has been in power for so long they have lost touch with the Canberra battlers; people who want to get on, who want their kids to have a good education, to learn good manners and values and to have good jobs and opportunities.
+Leanne is concerned the Labor-Greens government has been in power for so long they have lost touch with Canberrans; people who want to get on, who want their kids to have a good education, who want access to great healthcare and to have good jobs and opportunities.

 To quote from Leanne’s first speech: “The issues, views and aspirations of my electorate, that’s what matters to me.
 Yerrabi residents and families do not want politicians telling them what to do.
 They can do that perfectly well on their own.